ahsanhabibakik/strive/README.md

 ## Support

 If you have questions or need help:
-1. Check the documentation
+1. Check the comprehensive documentation above
+2. Test functionality with the `/test` dashboard
+3. Review environment variables with `.env.example`
-2. Search existing issues
+4. Search existing issues or create new ones
-3. Create a new issue with detailed information

 ---

-**Happy coding! 🚀**
+**🎉 Ready to build your million-user website! 🚀**